stalynGuerrero/2023JAMSae/docs/01_S00_Satellite_Images.md

-# Sesión 1- Census and satellite information
+# Session 1- Census and satellite information